dtscalibration/python-dts-calibration/docs/examples/notebooks/11Merge_single_measurements_into_double.ipynb.rst

 utility.
 Before we do so, we select only the data of the phyisical cable and 10 meters of the internal reference coil.

-It turns out we were off by 3 datapoints, so let’s shift it by that.
+It turns out we were off by 3 datapoints, so let's shift it by that.

 .. code:: ipython3